 All Summer I’ve been enjoying carrots in a rainbow of colors- any kind will work for this recipe of course but I found the purple to be particularly vibrant and beautiful.

-1 Tbsp thyme
+1 Tbsp organic butter, melted

-salt and pepper, to taste
+freshly cracked black pepper, to taste

 juice of 1 lemon